ts-kontakt/xlreport/README.md

-# Xlreport – Streamlined Data Export to Excel
+# Xlreport – Easy Excel Export for Python objects

-## Basic Functionality
-Xlreport is a Python module created for quick data transfer to Excel spreadsheets.
-Xlreport has a single dependency: popular xlsxwriter package.
-In most cases, it is enough to use a simple ```to_file``` function, which writes a python object (list, tuple, dataframe, etc.) to a nicely formatted excel file.
+## What it does
+Xlreport is a wrapper around xlsxwriter that makes it super easy to dump your data into Excel files.
+It takes care of all the formatting, so you don't have to mess with xlsxwriter's details.
+Most of the time, you'll just use the to_file function to throw whatever data you've got into a nicely formatted spreadsheet.
+While Xlreport is mainly designed for 2D data (think tables with rows and columns), it can handle 1D data too.
+If you pass in a single-dimension list or array, it'll just fill up one column in your Excel file - simple as that.

 ```python